Learn how to make KFC-style fried chicken with fresh ingredients and no MSG, artificial sweeteners, or high amounts of saturated fat at home.

 Maltodextrin is an artificial sweetener used in the famous twelve spices.
 Maltodextrin is created using starches like corn with all of the protein and vitamins removed.
 The problem with this practice is that you are utilizing the proteins and vitamins stored in your body to break it down and digest it.
 In other words, not only does maltodextrin not benefit you in any nutritional way, it can deplete your body of nutrients.

 The quantity of salt in a single piece of KFC fried chicken is startling.
 No one needs that much salt in one sitting.
 In fact, table salt contains additives and anti-caking agents.
 Real Salt is a much healthier alternative that actually has trace minerals in it.

 Not All Oil Is Created Equal

 Again, fried will never be deemed healthy, but the type of oil used certainly plays a part in how unhealthy it is.
-KFC fries their chicken in palm and soybean oils that are insanely high in saturated fats and calories.
-In your own home, you can use peanut oil, which contains less than 1/3 of the saturated fats you will find in palm oil.
+KFC fries its chicken in palm and soybean oils that are insanely high in saturated fats and calories.
+In your home, you can use peanut oil, which contains less than 1/3 of the saturated fats in palm oil.

 Factory Farm Chicken

 Mystery Spices or Spice Extractives

 Mystery Natural Flavorings

 Local Farm Chicken

 1 tsp.
 Chili Powder